Beautiful bay, beaches, and an amusement park

 Toyohashi is the central hub to the Mikawa Bay area, from where you can get to anywhere in the region.

-From Tokyo Station, Toyohashi is just one hour and 25 minutes on the Hikari Shinkansen bullet train.
-From JR Nagoya it is just 20 minutes.
+From Tokyo Station, Toyohashi is just one hour and 25 minutes on the Tokaido shinkansen Hikari bullet train.
+From JR Nagoya Station it's around 20 minutes via the Hikari bullet train.

 Witness one-of-a-kind, dramatic fireworks

-The fireworks displays, where the 450-year-old tezutsu cannons send a waterfall of sparks cascading down is truly stupendous.
+During the event, over 450-year-old tezutsu cannons send spectacular sparks into the air, which cascade down like waterfalls.
 You can also learn to perform the ‘bamboo grass dance,' unique to the region.

 Sea monsters be gone

 To ward off sea monsters, these amazingly gigantic lanterns had to be imposing.
-The Dai-Chochin Matsuri was created to keep the terrifying monsters at bay.
-Today you can witness how the festival, with its 10-meter-tall paper lanterns, has grown into a spellbinding demonstration of local pride and artistry.
+The Lantern Festival (Ochochin Matsuri) was started to keep the terrifying monsters at bay.
+Today you can witness how the festival, with its 6- to 10-meter-tall paper lanterns, has grown into a spellbinding demonstration of local pride and artistry.

 Foxes as far as the eye can see